CEDIA 2016 Report: Voice Control Dominates Show Floor

 Brad Hintze, director or product marketing at Control4, reinforced this and told us that voice control’s value can’t always be measured in monetary terms, and can in fact give installers one of their most prized assets – time.
 He said the almost ‘DIY’ nature of the Alexa family is a positive for installers as it dealer involvement is limited, and they can focus on then educating homeowners on what they can do with a broader system.

 Amazon said this is just the “starting point” for its family of voice control products; the company said it is shipping code every two weeks.
-Alexa came to fruition from distributing teams around the US providing "millions" of voice recordings, according to Amazon, and as they continue to do more, the system will improve.
+Alexa came to fruition from distributing teams around the US to do "millions" of voice recordings, according to Amazon, and as they continue to do more, the system will improve.
 Dan Quigley from Amazon said they would “like to work on supplying senses to Alexa.”
 Perhaps the development most realistically to come next will be greater spatial awareness so Alexa can react to thing without naming specific rooms in commands.
 Pushed to make future predictions, the panel said the market in three years may be similar but beyond that, in 10 years, voice control has the potential to be embedded in everyday lives along with gesture control —dramatically reducing the need for UI’s in the future.
 “There will be a day where people can’t remember voice not being part of everything,” said Rammohan Malasani, CEO at Securifi.

 Attracting a lot of attention down the usually quieter ‘Innovation Alley’ was newcomer Josh.ai, a voice-activated home automation system that can work with technology from the likes of Sonos and Meridian.
 Josh.ai claim to be “95% faster than other systems” with no custom programming required.
 An unlimited number of utterances can be configured within setting scenes as desired, as well as for specific users who may enter a home.
 From the level of interest at their stand and listening to CEO Capecelatro, it seems bigger things may be in the pipeline for Josh.ai, who is working closely with Amazon.